Art and Design, Graphics, Textiles and Photography

 This course provides a strong foundation for further study at AS and A-level as well as vocational pathways.
 To support this progression, the assessment objectives, structure and titles are very similar to those detailed in the AS and A-level Art and Design specification.

-In Year 7 and 8 all students follow the KS3 National Curriculum.
+In Year 7, 8 and 9 all students follow the KS3 National Curriculum.
 Art and Design is part of the KS3 Art & Design Technology carousel delivered at St Peter’s.
-This carousel rotation includes 8 weeks of the following subjects, Art, Textiles, Photography, Food Technology and Resistant Materials.
-Pupils receive 4 hours curriculum time, over the fortnightly timetable, for the duration of their 8 week block, in both year 7 and year 8.
+This carousel includes 8 weeks per year of the following subjects; Art, Textiles, Photography, Food Technology and Resistant Materials.
+Pupils receive 4 hours curriculum time, over the fortnightly timetable, for the duration of their 8-week block, in years 7, 8 and 9.

 Pupils are taught: